scripting/belter/README.md

 #### Example app -- an outliner

 This is a place to type in test scripts, in the left panel, and in the right panel you'll see the code tree Belter generates.
+Here's the <a href="https://github.com/scripting/Belter/tree/main/examples/outliner">code</a>. <a href="http://scripting.com/images/2022/02/10/belterOutlinerScreen.png">Screen shot</a>.

 #### The server for the example app

-There is a server app for the outliner, just needed for testing asynchronous calling.
+There is a <a href="https://github.com/scripting/Belter/tree/main/server">server app</a> for the outliner, just needed for testing asynchronous calling.

 It's conceivable that at some point in the future it will also serve as a testbed for the server version of Belter.